whl1729/note/tool/reinstall_ubuntu.md

 1. "legacy USB support" should be enabled, otherwise the computer cannot read input from USB devices.
 2. An efi area should be partitioned, otherwise the computer cannot startup.
 3. Choose the UEFI mode.
+4. boot loader should be installed on /boot.

 ## install softwares